Skip to main content

 A Broadband Distributed Low-Noise Amplifier with Full-Band Noise Optimization and Built-In Balun

-This paper presents a distributed low-noise amplifier achieving over 100 GHz bandwidth with full-band noise optimization.
-The proposed design inherently provides balun functionality, enabling direct interfacing with single-ended antennas and balanced mixers.
-Dominant noise sources across frequencies are identified and mitigated using targeted noise-canceling and optimization strategies.
-At low frequencies, gate-termination noise is canceled using active termination.
-At mid frequencies, a common-drain buffer followed by common-source and common-gate amplifiers enables channel-noise cancellation within the active core while preserving bandwidth and balun operation.
-At high frequencies, gate-noise contributions are suppressed by optimizing the noise transfer function and distributed elements.
-The fabricated LNA occupies 0.24 mm² and demonstrates a measured 6–110 GHz bandwidth with 10 dB gain, achieving a minimum noise figure of 2.21 dB and 0.034 dB/GHz flatness.
+This paper presents a distributed low-noise amplifier (LNA) achieving over 100 GHz bandwidth with full-band noise optimization.
+The proposed design inherently provides balun functionality, enabling direct interfacing with commonly employed single-ended antennas and balanced mixers.
+Dominant noise sources across different frequencies are identified and mitigated using targeted noise-canceling techniques and optimization strategies.
+At low frequencies, gate-termination noise is canceled using an active termination.
+At mid frequencies, a common-drain buffer followed by common-source and common-gate amplifiers enables channel-noise cancellation within the active core while preserving wide bandwidth and balun operation.
+At high frequencies, the noise transfer function is optimized to suppress gate-noise contributions by selecting an optimal number of distributed elements.
+The fabricated LNA occupies 0.24 mm² and demonstrates a measured 6–110 GHz bandwidth with over 10 dB gain, achieving a minimum noise figure of 2.21 dB and 0.034 dB/GHz flatness.
 The full-band noise performance is comparable to state-of-the-art single-frequency LNAs, and the LNA supports wideband modulation of 34/27 Gb/s 16-/64-QAM with low EVM.